Animal Management Program

 The Animal Management Program aims to improve the health and wellbeing of companion animals and improve the overall health and wellbeing of remote Indigenous communities.

-Led by Veterinarian, Dr Emma Kennedy, the East Arnhem Regional Council Animal Management Program delivers a range of Vet & Animal Welfare services including education in all East Arnhem communities.
+Led by Veterinarian, Dr Madeleine Kelso, the East Arnhem Regional Council Animal Management Program delivers a range of Vet & Animal Welfare services including education in all East Arnhem communities.

 To date these services have centred on day-to-day coordination of dog programmes including community vet visits to de-sex dogs, euthanaise unwanted dogs, administer anti-parasitic medicines and undertake minor surgery.